yapb/graph/README.md

 If you need a waypoint for your map, please fill the Issue Request, so someone could make it for you.
 Or, even better try to make it yourself.

-## Tutorial on how to make the waypints
+## Tutorial on how to make the waypoints
 * English: https://docs.yapb.ru/en/latest/waypointing.html
 * Russian: https://docs.yapb.ru/ru/latest/waypointing.html